Six Signs Your Heartburn Could Be Something More Serious

 Usually, it’s the result of eating certain foods, or simply overeating, and can be treated with over-the-counter antacids.
 But sometimes, heartburn is a symptom of bigger problems, that require other solutions.
 Here’s when to call a doctor:

-If you have frequent or constant heartburn (more than twice a week), you may have gastroesophageal reflux disease (GERD).
+If you have frequent or constant heartburn (more than twice a week or heartburn everyday), you may have gastroesophageal reflux disease (GERD).
 GERD is a digestive disorder that affects the lower esophageal sphincter (LES), a muscle that connects the esophagus and the stomach.
-If you think you have GERD, you should schedule an appointment with a gastroenterologist.
+If you have constant heartburn, you should schedule an appointment with a gastroenterologist.

 When working properly, the LES serves as a barrier that prevents digestive acid from the stomach from leaking into the esophagus.
 However, if the LES is weakened or malfunctioning, stomach acid can reach the esophagus and cause repeated bouts of heartburn.
 Over time, GERD may damage your esophagus, or lead to a serious complication called Barrett’s esophagus.
 In Barrett’s esophagus, repeated exposure to stomach acid causes changes to esophageal cells.
 These damaged cells can transform into esophageal adenocarcinoma, a potentially fatal cancer.